Banana Cream Pie

 - Bake for 5 minutes and allow to cool.

-- In a saucepan, combine the granulated sugar, plain/all-purpose flour, and salt.
+- For the filling - In a saucepan, combine the granulated sugar, plain/all-purpose flour, and salt.
 Add the milk in slowly while stirring gently.

 - Stir a small quantity of the hot mixture into the beaten egg yolks, and immediately add the egg mixture to the rest of the mixture in the saucepan.
 Cook for 2 more minutes stirring continuously.